Search

 The initial review meeting should consider the initial evidence and aim to establish:

-• whether there is an immediate risk to any child or young person if a referral should be made to the police and/or children’s social care
+• whether there is an immediate risk to any child or young person if a referral should be made to the police and/or children’s services

 • if it is necessary to view the image(s) in order to safeguard the child or young person – in most cases, images or videos should not be viewed